aidenchia-taiger/char-recognizer/README.md

 Under `src` directory:
 `python3 train.py --model MODEL_NAME`

 The images used for training should be placed under `../imgs/train`, and those used for validation should be placed under `../imgs/validation`.
-You can configure the no. of epochs, learning rate, dropout rate, and batch size by specifying the necessary command line args.
 While training, you can view progress on Tensorboard.
 Saved model will be automatically saved as ../models/MODEL_NAME.h5.

 ### Test on a directory of character images
 Under `src` directory: